IDEA is rolling out a new platform called CampusLabs for Fall 2019.

 IDEA Survey results come in two pieces: qualitative and quantitative.

 The quantitative results contain averages of the numerical scores students supplied as well as a comparison of those scores across the university and even show a comparison with similar courses throughout the country.
-Quantitative results are publicly available at the Consortium Library and the Learning Resource Center.

 When are results disseminated?